peterhinch/micropython-epaper/README.md

 # Module epd.py

-This provides the low level interface to the EPD display module.
+This provides the low level interface to the EPD display module in NORMAL mode.
 It provides two methods and one property accessed by the ``epaper`` module:

 ### Methods

 ``showdata()`` Displays the current text buffer
 ``clear_data()`` Clears the buffer without displaying it.

-### Property

-``temperature`` the temperature in degrees Celsius
+# Module epdpart.py

+This provides the low level interface to the EPD display module in FAST.
+Its interface is a superset of that of ``epd.py`` providing two additional methods:

+``refresh()`` Fast update using current data buffer.
+``exchange()`` A faster alternative to ``showdata``.

 # Module flash.py

 This provides an interface to the flash memory.
 It supports the block protocol enabling the flash device to be mounted on the Pyboard filesystem and used for any purpose.
 There is a compromise in the design of this class between RAM usage and flash device wear.
-The compromise chosen is to buffer the two most recently written
-sectors: this uses 8K of RAM and substantially reduces the number of erase/write cycles, especially for low numbered sectors, compared to a naive unbuffered approach.
+The compromise chosen is to buffer the two most recently written sectors: this uses 8K of RAM and substantially reduces the number of erase/write cycles, especially for low numbered sectors, compared to a naive unbuffered approach.
 The anticipated use for the flash is for storing rarely changing images and fonts so I think the compromise is reasonable.

 Buffering also improves perceived performance by reducing the number of erase/write cycles.

 ## Getting Started

 The flash drive must be formatted before first use.
 The code below will do this, and demonstrates copying a file to the drive (assuming you have first put the file on the SD card - modify this for any available file).

 ```python
 import pyb, flash, os